Email: polson [@] intacct.com

 Intacct Contract and Revenue Management will be generally available starting May 20 from Intacct and its network of channel partners as part of Intacct 2016 Release 2.

 Intacct is the innovation and customer satisfaction leader in cloud ERP software.
 Bringing cloud computing to finance and accounting, Intacct’s innovative and award-winning applications are the preferred financial applications for AICPA business solutions.
-In use by more than 11,000 organizations from startups to public companies, Intacct is designed to improve company performance and make finance more productive.
+In use by organizations from startups to public companies, Intacct is designed to improve company performance and make finance more productive.
 Hundreds of leading CPA firms and Value Added Resellers also offer Intacct to their clients.
 The Intacct system includes accounting, cash management, purchasing, vendor management, financial consolidation, revenue recognition, subscription billing, contract management, project accounting, fund accounting, inventory management, and financial reporting applications, all delivered over the Internet via cloud computing.